zak-blake/goa/examples/streaming/README.md

 )
 {
   eh := ErrorHandler(logger)

-  myUpgrader := &websocket.Upgrader{
+  // my custom websocket Upgrader myUpgrader := &websocket.Upgrader{
     ReadBufferSize: 512,
     WriteBufferSize: 512,
   }

+  // pass a ConnConfigureFunc type as an argument to apply the connection
-  chatterConfigurer := chattersvcsvr.NewConnConfigurer(nil)
+  // configurer to all the streaming endpoints chatterConfigurer := chattersvcsvr.NewConnConfigurer(myConfigurerFn)
-  chatterConfigurer.SubscribeFn = pingPonger(logger)
+  // or override the connection configurer for a specific streaming endpoint chatterConfigurer.SubscribeFn = mySubscriberConfigurerFn

   chatterServer = chattersvcsvr.New(chatterEndpoints, mux, dec, enc, eh, myUpgrader, chatterConfigurer) }